kamranayub/dotposthog/docs/OrganizationsApi.md

 <a id="pluginsactivityretrieve"></a>
 # **PluginsActivityRetrieve**
-> Plugin PluginsActivityRetrieve (string parentLookupOrganizationId)
+> PostHogPlugin PluginsActivityRetrieve (string parentLookupOrganizationId)